renesas-rz/rz_gstreamer_sample_code/06_gst-videorecord/README.md

 ```sh
 ./setup_MIPI_camera.sh <width>x<height>
 ```
-Basically, this script uses media-ctl tool to set up format of camera device.
-For RZ/G2L platform, 2 acceptable resolutions are 1280x960, 1920x1080.
+Basically, this script uses media-ctl tool to set up format of OV5645 camera.
+This camera only support 2 resolutions are 1280x960, 1920x1080.

-For further information on how this script is implemented, please refer to the following code block:
+For further information on how this script is implemented, please refer to the following lines of code:

 ```sh
 #!/bin/bash